cmayer/MitoGeneExtractor/README.md

 ```{r, eval=TRUE}
 MitoGeneExtractor  -d query-input.fas -p COI-reference.fas -V vulgar.txt -o out-alignment.fas -n 0 -c out-consensus.fas -t 0.5 -r 1 -C 2
 ```
 Specifying the name of the vulgar file is optional, but recommended.
-If the file exists, it is used as input instead of calling exonerate to create it.
+If the file exists, it is used as input instead of calling Exonerate to create it.
 If it does not exist, the name is used to story the vulgar file.
-The -C 2 option specifies the genetic code, the -t 0.5 option specifies the consensus threshold and the -r 1 and -n 0 options are used for a stricter alignment quality (see options for details).
+The -C 2 option specifies the genetic code (here: vertebrate mitochondrial), the -t 0.5 option specifies the consensus threshold and the -r 1 and -n 0 options are used for a stricter alignment quality (see options for details).

 ## Prepared Snakemake workflows
 An example analysis using a Snakemake workflow can be found in the **example-analysis-with-Snakemake-workflow** folder.